qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-You can also open the :guilabel:`Query Builder` dialog using the :guilabel:`Filter...` option from the :menuselection:`View` menu or the layer contextual menu.
+You can also open the :guilabel:`Query Builder` dialog using the :guilabel:`Filter...` option from the :menuselection:`Layer` menu or the layer contextual menu.
 The :guilabel:`Fields`, :guilabel:`Values` and :guilabel:`Operators` sections in
 the dialog help you to construct the SQL-like query exposed in the :guilabel:`Provider specific filter expression` box.